 Business process reengineering, as exemplified in [4,21], aims at optimizing processes "in the large" instead of implementing incremental PIPs.
 Transferring process enactment to an external supplier or customer constitutes a good example of this paradigm.
-While the potentials of this disruptive approach may seem tempting, more recent empirical evaluation has shown that the risk of projects failing is substantial [22].
-Thus, incremental implementation of individual PIPs may still be a valid approach.
+While the potentials of this disruptive approach may seem tempting, later empirical research has shown that the risk of projects failing is substantial [22].
+Thus, incremental improvement may still be a valid approach.

 In contemporary BPM, [6] proposes a framework to select and implement redesign practices.
 As opposed to our research, this approach does not aim at evaluating individual PIPs, but at efficiently appraising a broad framework of practices.
 However, we use earlier results from the same authors as a source of PIPs to be assessed in more detail [1].
-Note that research on PIPs addresses the quality of process models and process implementations in the sense of business content.
-In contrast, [23-25] exemplify propositions addressing process model quality in terms of structure, i.e., the proper partitioning of actual business content into model elements.
+Note that research on PIPs addresses the quality of business processes in the sense of business content.
+In contrast, [23-25] exemplify propositions on process model quality in terms of structure, i.e., the proper partitioning of actual business content into model elements.